17 Top Tourist Attractions at the Grand Canyon

 Phoenix is a slightly closer option, with a one-way drive time of 3.5 hours.
 You have several options for getting from Phoenix to the Grand Canyon if you don't want to drive yourself.

 Closer yet is Sedona at two hours.
 The drive is scenic, but you may want to look around rather than watch the road.
 You can easily base yourself in Sedona or Flagstaff and visit the Grand Canyon on a day trip.
-You'll find some spectacular resorts in Sedona and a range of accommodation in Flagstaff.
+You'll find some spectacular resorts in Sedona and a range of accommodations in Flagstaff.

 Read More: From Sedona to the Grand Canyon: Best Ways to Get There